grantzeng/leetcode/journal.md

 Proofs for 134 look a bit fishy, come back to later.

 Re: greedy.
 Probably need to go look up a bit more of the theory.
 We'll watch a 3121 lecture if can find any.

+### All the DFS questions
+Solve them recursively first.

+Not enough brain power today to do them, but most of them are easys.